What's your name?

 Unfortunately, it doesn’t help when the two largest retailers on this planet don’t see eye to eye:

-We hope you enjoyed this article that talked about the right usage of checkout or check out.
+We hope you liked this article about the differences between check out and checkout.

 If you like doing the hard work yourself, our founder Rishi shares conversion ideas on LinkedIn every day.
 Connect with him here.